saltict/availproject.github.io/docs/glossary.md

 ## Blockchain Solution
 ### Validiums
-A validium is like a zero-knowledge rollup, but it doesn't store the transaction data on the parent chain.
-Instead, it uses a validity proof to prove that the transactions are valid.
+Validiums store transaction data off the L1 (e.g. Ethereum).
+Validiums can inherit the benefits of Avail’s scalable and purpose-built module quite well.
+Instead of posting transaction data to a Data Availability Committee (or somewhere else), Validiums can post transaction data to Avail.

 ### Sovereign Rollups
 A sovereign rollup is a type of blockchain that publishes its transactions to another blockchain, typically for ordering and data availability, but handles its own settlement.
 This means that sovereign rollups have their own canonical chain and validity rules, and they do not need to rely on a settlement layer to determine which transactions are valid.

 ### App-Chains

-App-chains, short for application-specific blockchains, are specialized blockchains that are designed to meet the specific needs of a particular application or use case.
-This customization can lead to significant improvements in efficiency, scalability, and security compared to general-purpose blockchains, such as Ethereum, which serve a wide range of applications.
+App-chains allow developers to optimize their applications by tailoring a chain to the specific needs of their use case, without constraints from a shared blockchain.
+They provide enhanced performance and scalability by functioning as independent chains, serving specific applications.
+App-chains simplify the development process by eliminating the need for developers to manage and maintain a validator set.

 ### Sidechains
 A sidechain is a separate blockchain network that is connected to another blockchain, called a parent chain or mainnet, through a two-way bridge.
 Sidechains can have their own consensus mechanisms, block times, and transaction fees, which allows them to be optimized for specific use cases.